Take Part this Spring! Any time March 1-May 31, 2019

 It’s your choice to….

-Now 25% of whatever is raised for HMANA during Raptorthon is allocated to our Hawk Watch Fund.
+HMANA’s Hawk Watch Fund grant program continues to grow each year because of Raptorthon.
+Now 25% of what is raised for HMANA during Raptorthon is allocated to our Hawk Watch Fund.
 This directs even more funds to our annual grant program supporting education and research efforts at watch sites throughout North and Central America.
-Thanks to Raptorthon, we can offer over $2,000 in Hawk Watch Fund grants in 2018.
+Thanks to Raptorthon, we are offering $2,500 in grants in 2019.

 Any way you choose to support Raptorthon, whether you are sponsoring a team or participating in your own event, you are directly strengthening the raptor monitoring community!